SnowyMouse/invader/README.md

                                same).
 Can be: any, different, or same (default) -c --class                   Add a tag class to check.
 If no tag classes are specified, all tag classes will be checked.
+  -e --exclude-class           Exclude a tag class to check.
+This cannot be
+                               used with --class.
   -f --functional              Precompile the tags before comparison to check
                                for only functional differences.
   -G --ignore-resources        Ignore resource maps for the current map input.
+                               This option must be used after --input.
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
+  -I --input                   Add an input.
+This option is required before
+                               using --tags, --maps, --map, and
+                               --ignore-resources.
+  -j --threads                 Set the number of threads to use for comparison.
-  -I --input                   Add an input directory -m --maps                    Add a maps directory to the input to specify
-                               where to find resource files for a map.
+                               This cannot be used with --verbose.
+Default: 1 -m --maps                    Add a maps directory to the input to specify where to find resource files for a map.
+This option must be used after --input.
   -M --map                     Add a map to the input.
 Only one map can be
                                specified per input.
 If a maps directory isn't specified, then the map's directory will be used.
+This option must be used after --input.
   -p --precision               Allow for slight differences in floats to
                                account for precision loss.
   -s --show                    Can be: all, matched, or mismatched.
 Default:
                                all
   -t --tags                    Add a tags directory to the input.
 Specify
                                multiple tag directories in order of precedence for the input.
+This option must be used after --input.
   -v --verbose                 Output more information on the differences
                                between tags to standard output.
-This will not work with -f
+This will not work with --functional.
 ```

 ### invader-convert